The Evolution Of Coco Jones: The New It Girl

 Coco has witnessed a lot of changes growing up in the music industry.
 For her, it is vital that she stay authentic to herself, rather than rely on gimmicks to sell records.
 “Things are better, so I’m not going to sit here and complain.
 But things aren’t as equal as they should be.
 It’s crazy because I look at my brother (Mike Jones Jr.) and his industry (current LSU linebacker).
 And I’m like, man, you can just bulk up, increase your speed and tenacity, and all the things you do well to get the job.
 It’s really about who’s qualified over there.
 Like who can do the job the best.
 Lucky you.
 But over here, it’s not like that.
 There are so many outside qualifications that have nothing to do with talent at all.
 Which is not cute, but it’s where I want to be for the outcome I want, so I’m here.”

 Coco’s dedication to her craft might be strong, but it was definitely met with a few pitfalls and bumpy roads.
 The star’s richly melanated skin, almond-shaped eyes, and full lips guarantee that her face card will never decline.
-Despite her near-perfect looks, history has taught us that darker skin isn’t always appreciated.
+Despite her near-perfect looks, history has taught us that darker skin isn’t always appreciated and colorism is real.

 “It plays a huge part in my journey; adjusting to the setbacks you didn’t choose is an instrumental part of my joy, journey and story.
 And the lesson I hope to continue to press on is that there will be things in life that are out of your control.
 But what’s in your control is how you respond to what’s out of your control.
 And if I had let my unfair disadvantages that had nothing to do with how hard I work, how well I sing, and how much I love it keep me from continuing, then I’d just be out of the game, but the game would continue,” she explains.